Weave Realizability for D-type: Preliminaries

 \subsection{3-graphs and Weaves}

 In this subsection, we discuss the diagrammatic method of constructing and manipulating exact Lagrangian fillings of links arising as the ($-1$)-framed closures of positive braids via the calculus of $N$-graphs.
-For this manuscript, it will suffice to take $N=3$. \begin{definition} A 3-graph is a pair of embedded planar trivalent graphs $B,R\subseteq \D^2$ such that, at any vertex $v\in B\cap R$, the six edges belonging to $B$ and $R$ incident to $v$ alternate. $\Box$ \end{definition} Equivalently, a 3-graph is a edge-bicolored graph with monochromatic trivalent vertices and interlacing hexavalent vertices. $\Gamma_0(D_4),$ depicted in Figure \ref{fig:D4Graph} (left) contains two hexavalent vertices displaying the alternating behavior described in the definition.
+For this manuscript, it will suffice to take $N=3$. \begin{definition} A 3-graph is a pair of embedded planar trivalent graphs $B,R\subseteq \D^2$ such that at any vertex $v\in B\cap R$ the six edges belonging to $B$ and $R$ incident to $v$ alternate. $\Box$ \end{definition} Equivalently, a 3-graph is an edge-bicolored graph with monochromatic trivalent vertices and interlacing hexavalent vertices. $\Gamma_0(D_4),$ depicted in Figure \ref{fig:D4Graph} (left) contains two hexavalent vertices displaying the alternating behavior described in the definition.

 \begin{remark} \cite{CasalsZaslow} gives a general framework for working with N-graphs, where $N-1$ is the number of embedded planar trivalent graphs.
 This allows for the study of fillings of Legendrian links associated to $N$-stranded positive braids.
 This can also be generalized to consider N-graphs in a surface other than $\D^2$.
-Here, the family of links we are interested in can be expressed as a family of 3-stranded braids, hence our choice to restrict $N$ to 3 in $\D^2$. $\Box$ \end{remark}
+In our case, the family of links $\la(D_n)$ can be expressed as a family of 3-stranded braids, hence our choice to restrict $N$ to 3 in $\D^2$. $\Box$ \end{remark}

-Given a 3-graph $\Gamma \subseteq \mathbb{D}^2,$ we describe how to associate a Legendrian surface $\Lambda(\Gamma)\subseteq (\R^5, \xi_{st})$.
-To do so, we first describe certain singularities of $\Lambda(\Gamma)$ that arise under the Legendrian front projection $\pi:(\R^5, \xi_{st})\to (\R^3,\xi_{st})$.
+Given a 3-graph $\Gamma \subseteq \mathbb{D}^2,$ we describe how to associate a Legendrian surface $\Lambda(\Gamma)\subseteq (\R^5, \xi_{\st})$.
+To do so, we first describe certain singularities of $\Lambda(\Gamma)$ that arise under the Legendrian front projection $\pi:(\R^5, \xi_{\st})\to (\R^3,\xi_{\st})$.
 In general, such singularities are known as Legendrian singularities or singularities of fronts.
 See \cite{ArnoldSing} for a classification of such singularities.
 The three singularities we will be interested in are the $A_1^2$, $A_1^3$ and $D_4^-$ singularities, pictured in Figure \ref{fig:SingWave} below.